kubeshop/kusk-gateway/docs/docs/guides/authentication/custom-auth-upstream.md

-# Authentication
+# Custom Authentication Upstream

-Currently you can use any Header based authentication methods.
+Currently you can use any **Header based authentication** methods by means of custom Authentication Upstream .
 This includes:

 - Basic Authentication
 - JWT Tokens
 - Bearer Tokens

-To set up authentication, add the following section to your `x-kusk` settings block:
+To set up a custom authentication upstream, add the following section to your `x-kusk` settings block:

 ```yaml
 openapi: 3.0.0